nickjbrowning/cscs-docs/docs/software/devtools/index.md

 [](){#ref-software-devtools}
 # Debugging and Performance Analysis tools

-Debugging and Performance Analysis tools can assist users in developing and optimizing scientific parallel applications, especially in a high-performance computing (HPC) environment.
+Debugging and performance analysis tools can assist users in developing and optimizing scientific parallel applications, especially in a high-performance computing (HPC) environment.
-Efficient tools can significantly improve workflows and save valuable computational resources.
+These tools can significantly improve workflows and save valuable computational resources.

-CSCS provides debuggers and performance analysis tools on Alps Clusters.
+CSCS provides debuggers and performance analysis tools on [Alps][ref-alps] clusters.

-!!! note "get in touch"
+!!! note "Get in touch"
     If you have issues or questions about debugging or performance analysis tools, please do not hesitate to [contact us][ref-get-in-touch].

 [](){#ref-devtools-debug}